-Success was crucial for the 2000GT in the U.S. so Toyota decided the car should be entered in the SCCA racing competitions to demonstrate its ability to perform against potential rivals like the Porsche 911, Triumph 250, and Lotus Elan.
+Success was crucial for the 2000GT in the U.S. so Toyota decided the vehicle should be entered in the SCCA racing competitions to demonstrate its ability to perform against potential rivals like the Porsche 911, Triumph 250, and Lotus Elan.

 Shelby Prepares the 2000GT for the 1968 SCCA Season

-Toyota desired to build an international racing pedigree and in particular the production class of the SCCA series, which was an ideal series for imported cars like Lexus, Alfa Romeo, and Porsche to display their cars.
+Toyota desired to build an international racing pedigree and in particular the production class of the SCCA series, which was an ideal series for imported vehicles like Lexus, Alfa Romeo, and Porsche to display their cars.

 Toyota approached Peter Brock, the original designer of the Daytona Cobra to prepare the cars, but at the last minute, the deal with Brock fell through and American legend Carroll Shelby, Brock’s former boss, was chosen instead.